mpumelelomsane/mpumelelomsane/README.md

 ###

-<p align="left">I am a passionate QA Software Tester specialising in both Manual & Automation Testing.
+<p align="left">I am a passionate QA Software Engineer specialising in both Manual & Automation Testing.
 I hold a Diploma in Information Technology (Systems Development) where I gained knowledge using different programming languages mainly Java, Python, and C#.
-Currently deepening my skills in Test Automation , API testing (using Postman) and GUI testing. <br><br> I am proficient in designing and executing comprehensive Test cases and skilled at identifying and documenting software defects.
+Currently deepening my skills in Test Automation , API testing and GUI testing. <br><br> I am proficient in designing and executing comprehensive Test cases and skilled at identifying and documenting software defects.
 I have mastered the entire STLC and SDLC and its associated skills. <br><br>Outside of testing and coding , I enjoy good food, having meaningful conversations with friends & family or people I just met.
-I also enjoy reading my bible and listening to music while enjoying nature particulary the beach.<br><br>I am looking to collaborate on open source Test automation Projects (Please hit me up if you're interested.)
+I love reading my bible and listening to music.<br><br>I am looking to collaborate on open source QA Projects , both manual or automation.
+Please hit me up if you're interested !!
 In the meantime, let's take a stroll and see what I've been working on!😄</p>

+## 🎯 My Learning Journey
+**Currently Mastering:**
+- 📘 Selenium (Python/JavaScript) - Primary focus
+- 🔧 Test automation best practices and frameworks ,
+- 🚀 AI -driven testing
+- 🌐 API testing fundamentals -Using Postman
+- 🔄 CI/CD integration concepts
+- 🐛 JIRA for bug-tracking

+**On the Roadmap:**
+- Playwright techniques
+- WebdriverIO
+- Intergration testing

 ###

 <h3 align="left">🛠 Language and tools</h3>